microsoft/Tools-for-Health-Data-Anonymization/README.md

 Note that the target field should be of either a numeric type (integer, decimal, unsignedInt, positiveInt) or a quantity type (Quantity, SimpleQuantity, Money, etc.).

 ## Generalize method
-As one of the anonymization method, generalization means mapping values to the higher level of generalization.
+As one of the anonymization methods, generalization means mapping values to the higher level of generalization.
 It is the process of abstracting distinguishing value into a more general, less distinguishing value.
 Generalization attempts to preserve data utility while also reducing the identifiability of the data.
 Generalization uses FHIRPath predicate expression to define a set of cases that specify the condition and target value like [sample rules](#Sample-rules-using-FHIRPath).
 Follows are some examples of cases.

 |Data Type|Cases|Explanation|Input data-> Output data|